 As the pandemic wore on, newsstand sales and ad dollars dwindled.
 Printing the paper made less financial sense, so for three months, it published only online.
 Because less than a quarter of Ugandans use the internet, that meant fewer people had access to independent news.
 Even readers who could get online sometimes struggled to download the paper’s PDF version.

-Lumu has been a journalist for 15 years.
+Lumu of The Observer has been a journalist for 15 years.
 His reporters are hardworking, he says, but with fewer of them, it’s been difficult to scrutinize the government’s pandemic response.
 Were its actions effective?
 Were security forces properly deployed?

-Similarly, Lumu couldn’t assign a reporter to each of the 11 presidential candidates, as he had done previously.
-When contenders Bobi Wine and Patrick Amuriat were arrested because their events allegedly violated coronavirus crowd restrictions, Lumu didn’t have enough journalists to report on the full gamut of uprisings.
+He couldn’t assign a reporter to each of the 11 presidential candidates, as he had done previously.
+When contenders Bobi Wine and Patrick Amuriat were arrested because their events allegedly violated coronavirus crowd restrictions, he didn’t have enough journalists to report on the full gamut of uprisings.
 His remaining staffers risked their safety, interviewing demonstrators and filing dozens of stories – sometimes under the byline “By Our Reporter” to protect them from retribution.

 Apophia Agiresaasi is a Global Press Journal reporter based in Kampala, Uganda.
 She specializes in reporting on health and politics.